What is survivorship universal life insurance?

 The survivorship universal life policy can help with:

 - Charitable giving.
-You can donate money to causes you care about long after your death.
+You can donate money to a charity you care about long after your death.

 - Supporting a disabled child.
-Couples who support a disabled adult child often set up a Special Needs Trust with a survivorship policy to ensure their child continues to receive care.
+Couples who support an individual with a disability often set up a Special Needs Trust with a survivorship policy to ensure their child continues to receive care.

 - Estate planning.
-Death benefits will typically pass income tax-free to heirs, which can help in funding mandatory federal estate taxes.
+With smart estate planning, death benefits will typically pass income tax-free to heirs, which can help in funding mandatory federal estate taxes.

 What are the benefits of survivorship universal life insurance?

-Survivorship universal life insurance policies typically offer a few perks, including:
+Survivorship universal life insurance policies typically offer a few advantages, including:

-- Typically less expensive than buying two individual policies.
-Since one Survivorship Universal Life policy covers two people it generally costs less than two separate policies.
+- Affordability.
+Since one survivorship universal life policy covers two people, it generally costs less than two separate policies.

 - Builds cash value.
-When you pay your premium a portion covers the cost of life insurance and the remainder is applied to a cash value account.
-The growth in cash value is federal tax-deferred and can be accessed for a variety of personal needs, but withdrawals can have consequences.
+When you pay your premium, a portion covers the cost of life insurance, policy expenses and the remainder is applied to a cash value account.
+The growth in cash value is federal tax-deferred and, over time can be accessed for a variety of personal needs, but withdrawals can have consequences.

-- Ability to customize your policy with available riders, which can help customize coverage for your particular situation.
+- Customizable.
+You have the ability to customize your policy with available riders, which can allow the actual coverage to fit for your particular situation.